4 Days in Bangkok: The Ultimate Bangkok Itinerary and More Travel Tips

 This temple is a real hidden gem in Bangkok, but unique compared to every other temple you will find in Bangkok.
 It is located farther away from other attractions, so it is often left behind.
 So we can say that visiting this temple is one of the unusual things to do in Bangkok

 What makes it so special?
 Well, how about a temple covered in crafted statues from famous cartoons, anime, or other famous pop culture artists?
-Everything from Pokemons to Barack Obama and everything that you can imagine.
-Pretty unique, isn’t it?
-If you get tired of the usual temples, make sure you add Wat Pariwat Ratchasongkram to your bucket list.
-And spend some extra time appreciating the sculptures and visiting inside.
+Everything from Pokemon to Barack Obama and everything that you can imagine.

-I suggest you grab a taxi from the Erewan museum to Wat Pariwat Ratchasongkram as this place is not well connected with other attractions of Bangkok.
+I suggest you grab a taxi from the Erewan Museum to Wat Pariwat Ratchasongkram as this place is not well connected with other attractions of Bangkok.
 Also, you can easily skip this temple and head straight to lunch.

 Entrance Fee: free.